 ITVar News: Tell us in brief about the recent surveillance offerings by Iomega.
-What are the USP of Iomegas surveillance range products?
+What is the USP of Iomegas surveillance range products?

 Our association with MindTree provides MindTree Limited SecureMind Surveillance Manager video management system (VMS) application on all Iomega StorCenter network storage devices.
 The SecureMind Surveillance Manager is a feature-rich, ONVIF ready, easy to install, robust application that works seamlessly on the Iomega StorCenter network storage device.
 The device plus MindTree SecureMind solution delivers a feature-rich video surveillance management application, enabling users to manage surveillance activities while simultaneously storing the video.
 Choosing from hundreds of different camera manufacturers, the StorCenter unit plus SecureMind combination supports up to 48 cameras and up to 36TB of storage capacity per device.
 Solution highlights include: